Girl Meets God

 Obviously it’s an engaging book, and I recommend it.
 You can get a fuller sense of the book by looking through the discussion questions suggested here.
 It can be a little frustrating in its inconclusiveness, but as an account of a complicated and ever deepening spiritual voyage it’s not so much about an arrival as about a journey, a weaving together of several strands.
 As such it’s well worth reading.

-7 comments to Girl Meets God
+Comments Off on Girl Meets God